-- Naming Committee This committee's purpose is to consider and make recommendations to Council on matters pertaining to the naming of streets, buildings, and the like. - Special Events Committee The purpose of this committee is to assist the Executive Mayor in considering events and approve same within available budget, subject to SCM processes where applicable.
+Naming Committee This committee's purpose is to consider and make recommendations to Council on matters pertaining to the naming of streets, buildings, and the like.

 Municipal Systems Act section 62 committee

 • Planning and General Appeals Committee This committee considers appeals against decisions taken in terms of delegated or sub-delegated authority by political structures, political office bearers or councillors.